 Imagine coming face-to-face with a colossal statue of King Tut.
 Picture gazing upon a set of shattered Persian plates from royal tables, broken when Alexander the Great destroyed Persepolis in 330 B.C.
 Visualize walking right up to a gigantic stone bull’s head, knowing that it once flanked the portico of the 100-columned Throne Hall at Persepolis.
-There’s all this and more at the Oriental Institute Museum, which houses a vast collection devoted to ancient Egypt, Nubia, Persia, Mesopotamia, Syria, Anatolia, and the ancient site of Megiddo, in addition to rotating special exhibits.
+There’s all this and more at The Institute for the Study of Ancient Cultures, which houses a vast collection devoted to ancient Egypt, Nubia, Persia, Mesopotamia, Syria, Anatolia, and the ancient site of Megiddo, in addition to rotating special exhibits.
 Best of all, it’s on the grounds of the University of Chicago in Hyde Park, an architecturally astounding Gothic Revival campus that’s picture perfect throughout the year.

 2. Intuit: The Center for Intuitive and Outsider Art

 In a vibrant corner of funky West Town, you’ll discover Intuit: The Center for Intuitive and Outsider Art, which is dedicated to collecting and displaying “the work of artists who demonstrate little influence from the mainstream art world and who instead are motivated by their unique personal visions.”
 This intimate museum is a fascinating place to visit, with the Henry Darger Room Collection being a big draw.
 Darger’s artwork and writings, most prominently The Story of the Vivian Girls, were discovered in 1973.
 The collection includes source materials, personal documents, and architectural elements, fixtures, and furnishings from the reclusive writer and artist’s original room, recreating an exact replica of his Lincoln Park home and studio.